AsesinoBlade/numidium-mods/DynamicMusic/readme.txt

-BuildingIsOpen - Boolean, true if the building is open BookReaderMenu - Boolean, true if game is on BookReaderWindow IsPlayerSubmerged - Boolean, true if player is swimming or underwater
+BuildingIsOpen - Boolean, true if the building is open BookReaderMenu - Boolean, true if game is on BookReaderWindow IsPlayerSubmerged - Boolean, true if player is swimming or underwater BlackRestMenu - Boolean, true if game is on DaggerfallRestWindow and player did not select Loiter

 3c.
 Value Lookup
 -------------------------